 Being an individual means taking responsibility, and that’s tough.
 It makes us feel separate, alone, and vulnerable.
 Fighting back seems like so such hard work.

-So we fall into a passive state, being a spectator to life not a player.
+Instead we fall into passivity, a spectator to life not a player.
 This is what’s called in psychology as Learned Helplessness.
 We no longer believe ourselves capable of affecting change, (in scientific jargon its lack of self efficacy).

 Growth and change